SMI/StructuredReports/README.md

 [SmiServices](https://github.com/SMI/SmiServices/tree/master/src/common/Smi_Common_Python)
 which contains code for decoding SRs in DICOM format or from MongoDB.
 See the `StructuredReport` and `DicomText` modules in particular.

+## Reviewing SRs for PII

+Any standard DICOM viewer with support for SRs can be used to view them, such as MicroDicom on Windows and Weasis on Linux.
+However these tools do not allow the user to review the text for PII.
+A simple GUI has been written for this purpose, called `review_SR_report.py` currently held in the `dicompixelanon` repo.
+It is there for historical reasons (shared code) but will be moved to this repo.
+It is designed to work with the report produced by IsIdentifiable, to aid in the finding and reviewing of PII.

 ## Annotation of phenotypes in text